-World System Theory (WST)
+World System Theory

-World system theory provides the concepts, ideas, and language for structuring international communication.
-It was proposed and developed by Immanuel Wallerstein.20 The theory has also been linked to dependency theory21 in that some of the criticisms are similar to the rhetoric and writings of the critical school of media scholars.
-Others have applied world system theory to specific sectors, as Thomas Clayton did to comparative education, or George Barnett did to telecommunications.22 This chapter develops world system theory as it applies to international communication.
-The previously explained theory of electronic colonialism applies directly to the actions and reactions in the "semiperiphery" and "periphery" zones, as developed by Wallerstein and others.
+World system theory (WST) provides the concepts, ideas, and language for structuring international communication.
+It was proposed and developed by Immanuel Wallerstein.23 The theory has also been linked to dependency theory24 in that some of the criticisms are similar to the rhetoric and writings of the critical school of media scholars.
+Others have applied world system theory to specific sectors, as Thomas Clayton did to comparative education, and George Barnett and Young Choi did to telecommunications.25 This chapter develops world system theory as it applies to international communication.
+The previously explained theory of electronic colonialism applies directly to the actions and reactions in the semiperipheral and peripheral zones, as developed by Wallerstein and others.
 These zones constitute prime export markets for multimedia firms.

 World system theory states that global economic expansion takes place from a relatively small group of core-zone nation-states out to two other zones of nation-states, these being in the semiperipheral and peripheral zones.
-These three groupings or sectors of nation-states have varying degrees of interaction on economic, political, cultural, media, technical, labor, capital, and social levels.
-The contemporary world structure follows the logic of economic determinism in which market forces rule in order to place as well as determine the winners and losers whether they are individuals, corporations, or nation-states.23 It is assumed that the zones exhibit unequal and uneven economic relations, with the core nations being the dominant and controlling economic entity.
+These three groupings or sectors of nationstates have varying degrees of interaction on economic, political, cultural, media, technical, labor, capital, and social levels.
+The contemporary world structure follows the logic of economic determinism in which market forces rule in order to place as well as determine the winners and losers, whether they are individuals, corporations, or nation-states.26 It is assumed that the zones exhibit unequal and uneven economic relations, with the core nations being the dominant and controlling economic entity.
 The core nations have the power and are essentially the major Western industrialized nations.
-The semiperiphery and periphery nations are in a subordinate position when interacting with core nations.
+The semiperipheral and peripheral nations are in a subordinate position when interacting with core nations.
 Core nations exert control to their benefit and define the nature and extent of interactions with the other two zones.
-Core nations define the relations between the core and the semiperiphery as well as the core and the periphery.
+Core nations define the relations between the core and the semiperiphery as well as between the core and the periphery.
 The core provides technology, software, capital, knowledge, finished goods, and services to the other zones, which function as consumers and markets.
-The core nations also force a neo-liberal approach concerning free markets and deregulation with the two weaker zones.
-The semiperiphery and periphery zones engage in the relationship with core nations primarily through providing low-cost labor, raw materials, mass markets, or low-cost venues for feature films.
-Mass media technology (hardware) or products (software) represent finished goods or services that reinforce and frequently dominate relations between the three sectors.
-World system theory is useful in examining cultural industries, mass media systems, audiovisual industries, technology transfer, knowledge, regulatory regimes, and activities of the biggest global stakeholders, which pursue interrelated strategies to maximize corporate growth, market share, revenues, and profits.
+The core nations also force a neoliberal approach concerning free markets and deregulation with the two weaker zones.
+The semiperipheral and peripheral zones engage in the relationship with core nations primarily through providing low-cost labor, raw materials, mass markets, or low-cost venues for feature films.
+Mass media technology (hardware) or products (software) represent the finished goods or services that reinforce and frequently dominate relations between the three sectors.
+World system theory is useful in examining the cultural industries, mass media systems, audiovisual industries, technology transfer, knowledge, regulatory regimes, and activities of the biggest global stakeholders, which pursue interrelated strategies to maximize corporate growth, market share, revenues, and profits.